Search engine optimisation (SEO) can be a pretty frustrating business because you have to wait so long to see concrete results.

 “When will I see results from this bit of SEO work?”

-“Probably within a year, maybe within three months if we’re lucky.
-Possibly never.”
+“Probably within a year, possibly within three months if we’re lucky.”

 Google keeps telling us what it wants